maddison-wells/DCCGame/README.md

 ```

+Also started to learn about `std::fstream` which I suppose is the answer to my previous thoughts on how to use this efficiently for maps.
+I understand the benefit of having seperate code for our maps, I assume you have a data file for each level and then just sub in as you go.
+We will see.

 <h2>16th August 2025</h2>

 I ran into the issue again where `sf::Sprite` has no default constructor, so trying to declare a `Tile` with a plain `sf::Sprite` caused the compiler to delete the default constructor and fail.